First Lunar Outpost: Launch vehicle

 Based on the recommendations of the Stafford Synthesis report, FLO would have relied on a massive Saturn-derived launch vehicle known as the Comet.
-The Comet would have been capable of injecting 254.4 tons into low earth orbit and 97.6 tons on a TLI making it one of the most capable vehicles ever designed.
+The Comet would have been capable of injecting 254.4 tons into low Earth orbit and 97.6 tons on a TLI, making it one of the most capable vehicles ever designed.
 NASA's Marshall Space Flight Center looked into the Comet rocket or a possible configuration of the then-in-development National Launch System with four F-1A boosters added to the basic 2-stage NLS vehicle.
 The Saturn V derived design consisted of a standard Saturn V but with a new third stage, stretched first and second stages, and new F-1 side boosters.
 The engines would be updated to the newer F-1A and J-2S variants.
 Development costs were expected to be low since most of it would just be resurrecting manufacturing hardware from Apollo.

 A nuclear powered variant of the third stage was also considered.
-It would use two 222.5 KN-thrust engines and would have reduced the size and weight of the lunar injection stage and significantly reduced the size of the vehicle in general.
+It would use two 222.5 KN-thrust engines and would have reduced the size and weight of both the lunar injection stage and the rest of the launch vehicle.
 The baseline study used the chemical engines instead due to the fact that they would cost $2 billion less to develop.
 The nuclear option would be developed later on to support crewed mars missions.
 Both Boeing's SEI contractor studies and the Stafford Synthesis report recommended that NASA invest in nuclear propulsion technology.
 NASA's Lewis Research Center established a Nuclear Systems Office to develop and test a fully functional engine by 2005.
-This along with the military's Timberwind project revived the U'S nuclear propulsion program for the first time since NERVA's cancellation in the 70s.
+This along with the military's Timberwind project revived the U.S. nuclear propulsion program for the first time since NERVA's cancellation in the 1970s.

 Lander

 The landing vehicle was designed to be as simple and easy to operate as possible.
 It would weigh 93,526 kg (103 tons) and be powered by four RL-10 engines.
-When fully deployed its landing legs would stretch to a massive 18.8 meters wide and would stand 14.1 meters tall.
+When fully deployed its landing legs would stretch to 18.8 meters wide and would stand 14.1 meters tall.
 Each FLO crewed flight would only require one launch and one vehicle.
 The Comet would send the lander on a trajectory to the lunar surface where it would then use its engines to brake and land.
 From the surface, the ascent vehicle would carry the crew capsule directly back to Earth.
 This was similar to the early Apollo direct ascent.

 Descent stage

-It weighed 12,992 kg dry and 44,151 kg wet and would be able to carry 5,000 kg of equipment and cargo along with its 18,077 kg earth return stage.
+It weighed 44,151 kg (dry mass 12,992 kg) and would be able to carry 5,000 kg of equipment and cargo along with its 18,077 kg earth return stage.
 The descent stage would be used to break into lunar orbit and later deorbit the vehicle for landing.
 It would be self-guided and not require crewed piloting.